Bergen International Festival

 Morning: via coach and shuttle boat to Lysøen for late morning festival performance featuring Tanja Zapolski (piano) and Amalie Stalheim (cello) – programme to be confirmed.
 Afternoon: guided tour of Ole Bull’s Villa.
 Evening festival performance at Grieghallen featuring Vilde Frang (violin), Nicolas Alstaedt (cello) and Vikingur Ólafsson (piano) with the Bergen Philharmonic Orchestra under Edward Gardner (conductor): works by Jörg Widmann, Brahms and Grieg.

-Whole day spent exploring the stunning natural landscape around Bergen (details will be confirmed in early 2020).
+Whole day spent exploring the stunning natural landscape around Bergen (details will be confirmed in March 2020).

 Depart Bergen 0915, arriving Gatwick 1015